Patrick Duffy: Personal life

 Duffy married Carlyn Rosser, a professional ballerina 10 years his senior, in 1974.
 She danced with the First Chamber Dance Company of New York.
 Her nephew is former Major League Baseball pitcher Barry Zito.
 The Duffys lived near Eagle Point, Oregon, with their sons Padraic (b.
 1974) and Conor (born c.
 1980).

 Introduced to Buddhism by his wife, Duffy converted to Nichiren Buddhism and began chanting Nam Myōhō Renge Kyō.
 He and his family are longtime members of the Buddhist organization Soka Gakkai International.

-On November 18, 1986, Duffy's parents were murdered by two young men, Kenneth Miller and Sean Wentz, during an armed robbery of the Boulder, Montana, tavern that his parents owned.
+On November 18, 1986, Duffy's parents were murdered at their tavern in Boulder, Montana by two young men, Kenneth Miller and Sean Wentz, during an armed robbery.
 Wentz and Miller, who were teenagers at the time, were convicted of the murders and sentenced to 75 years in prison.
-In 2001, Miller appeared before the Montana Parole board after Sean Wentz recanted his original story and admitted that he, Wentz, was the sole gunman.
+In 2001, Miller appeared before the Montana Parole board after Wentz recanted his original story and admitted that he, Wentz, was the sole gunman.
 Miller was denied clemency in 2001 but was released on parole in December 2007.
-Sean Wentz was granted parole in 2015.
+Wentz was granted parole in 2015.

 Duffy's wife Carlyn Rosser died in 2017.
 In 2020, he entered into a relationship with actress Linda Purl.